srirdeevi/mcp-server/README.md

 Instead of an AI agent directly calling Python functions, MCP provides a standardized protocol that allows AI clients to discover and invoke external tools.

-In this project, we build a simple MCP server that exposes calculator capabilities.
+In this project, we build an MCP server that exposes four tool categories: calculator utilities, a RAG-powered document search tool (calling the RAG agent from project 02 over HTTP), an employee PTO lookup, and a ticket status lookup.

 ---